techidaily/site-solve-help/source/_posts/mastering-media-exchange-a-step-by-step-tutorial-on-webm-file-management-in-premiere-pro.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135399/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 2\.
+Is it illegal to screen record protected videos?

+It all depends.
+Screen capturing protected videos for personal use typically falls into a legal gray area.
+But if you distribute or use such recordings for commercial purposes, then it is prohibited and breaches copyright rules.

 ### 3\.
 Does BIGO allow screen recording?

 No, it doesn't offer a screen recording function, but you can record the BIGO screen with third-party tools.
 However, remember that don't use the recorded content for any commercial purposes.